trusktr/geometry-interfaces/README.md

 Contributing
 ------------

+I'm building this hastily right now, to get DOMMatrix up and running.
+There's plenty of easy-pickings to improve performance of the matrix calculations...

-Consider making a pull request to add missing interfaces or APIs and help bring the web forward. :]
+Consider helping bring the web forward by making a pull request to add missing interfaces, APIs, or performance improvements. :]